mobily-enterprises/jsonreststores/README.md

 The last item is especially important: when developing your own permission model, you will probably want to make sure you have different permissions for local requests and remote ones (or, more often, have no restrictions for local ones since you are the one initiating them).

-TODO: explain `options` in detail, and in fact check that it makes sense to have it every single time
+TODO: explain `options` in detail, and in fact check that it makes sense to have it every single time.
+ADD EXAMPLE!

 # Developing a driver layer

-TODO: Change the DB layer so that only necessary parameters are passed, because this is just plain silly

 The Store class itself is database-agnostic: it uses a set of functions to perform operations that require access to the database.
 Such functions all start with the name `driver` and are: